alauda/registry-auth/README.md

 auth:
   token:
     autoredirect: true                             # Set it true for proxy authentication, set it false for token authentication.
-    realm: /auth/token                             # The registry-auth's URL.
+    realm: /auth/token                             # The Registry-Auth's URL.
 Set relative path for using proxy authentication, but full URL is needed for token authentication.
     service: docker-registry                       # It's used by the authentication server to distinguish different Docker Registry instances, but useless for now.
-    issuer: registry-token-issuer                  # Same with registry-auth
+    issuer: registry-token-issuer                  # Same with Registry-Auth
-    rootcertbundle: /etc/registry-auth/token.crt   # Same with registry-auth's --auth-public-cert-file argument.
+    rootcertbundle: /etc/registry-auth/token.crt   # Same with Registry-Auth's --auth-public-cert-file argument.
 ```

 Or you can exploit the following equivalent environment variables: